AnnetteChiu/ecommerce-annette-korean-131/README.md

 ### 2. For Production Deployment

 When you deploy your site to Firebase App Hosting, the API key must be stored securely in Google Cloud Secret Manager.
 Your `apphosting.yaml` file is already configured to use this secret.
+This makes the key available to your application on the server, so your end-users will not need to provide their own keys.

 **Prerequisites:**
 - Make sure you have the [Google Cloud SDK installed](https://cloud.google.com/sdk/docs/install) and are logged into your Google Cloud account (`gcloud auth login`).